Yves242/cmsc191-frontend/README.md

 This is for the upload file option.
 ![image](https://github.com/user-attachments/assets/abe07942-c1f5-4ff6-8109-c75cd0a91e3b)

-Finally, t his is how it should look when a PDF file is uploaded.
+Finally, this is how it should look when a PDF file is uploaded.
 Users can manually type the text.
 ![image](https://github.com/user-attachments/assets/d65f93a2-358f-4443-bc73-bca1e37206f5)